prachirema/Medicine-Inventory-and-Expiry-Tracker/README.md

 How to Use

-Prerequisites:
+Prerequisites:
 You only need Python 3 installed on your system.
 This script uses only standard Python modules (datetime) and requires no external libraries.

-Save the Code:
+Save the Code:
 Save the Python code provided in the next section into a file named medicine_inventory.py.

-Run the Program:
+Run the Program:
-Open your terminal or command prompt, navigate to the directory where you saved the file, and run the script: medicine_inventory.py
+Open your terminal or command prompt, navigate to the directory where the file is saved , and run the script: medicine_inventory.py